-PeerTalk Whitley Bay run a free weekly support meeting, where you can talk about your worries and get support from like minded people.
+PeerTalk Whitley Bay and Gateshead run free weekly support meetings, where you can talk about your worries and get support from like minded people.

 Independent Mental Health Advocates (IMHA) can support someone who is subject to the Mental Health Act, (This may also be known as detained or ‘sectioned’ under the Act).

 - help patients understand information they are given by people involved in their care/treatment

 - help them to talk to the people involved in their care/treatment